tkmfujise/ReDScribe/README.md

 coroutine 'Man' do
   asks "Which game do you like the most?", {
-    jrpg:    "JRPG",
+    mother2: "MOTHER2",
-    act_adv: "Action-Adventure",
+    zelda:   "The Legend of Zelda",
     pokemon: "Pokémon",
   }
   case ___?
-  when :jrpg
+  when :mother2
     says "I also love it.
-MOTHER2 is my origin." when :act_adv
+MOTHER2 is my origin." when :zelda
     says "I also love it.
 The Legend of Zelda is a huge part of my life." when :pokemon
     says "When our eyes meet, it's time for a Pokémon battle!"